 Fit floating shelves

 Rather than using traditional furniture such as bookcases and display cabinets, try installing floating shelves straight into the wall.
 These are visibly so much less bulky than their older counterparts, and as no legs or sides are necessary to support the shelves, it leaves the space beneath free for other objects, e.g., chairs or a trunk.

 Installing the floating shelves is a fairly straightforward procedure, but it requires a variety of standard tools, including a spirit level, drill, hammer, screws, and safety goggles.
 You may find it useful to keep everything together in an organised storage unit like a packout box so that all the equipment is close to hand throughout the process.

 Floating shelves can serve as a vertical garden too, a cool way of growing your own vegetables and becoming more eco-friendly.
 Besides, indoor vertical gardens are a cheap way of adding character and personality to a home.

 Be strategic with furniture

-Folding chairs or stackable coffee are a great option if you like to entertain but do not want your main living space to be cluttered with objects day-to-day.
-In the bedroom, having a bed with in-built storage such as pull-out drawers is a great way to maximize the use of that space.
+Folding chairs or stackable coffee are a great option if you like entertaining but do not want your main living space cluttered with objects daily.
+In the bedroom, having a bed with in-built storage, such as pull-out drawers, is a great way to maximize the use of that space.